manuGil/online-core/docs/source/radiometric-ops.rst

 .. attention::
    **Question.**

    + In which way have the values of the *haze-corrected* and *haze-and-sun-angle-corrected* images changed?
 Are the changes constant, linear, or exponential?
-Was the change predictable?
+Were the changes predictable?
    + Why did we apply haze correction before sun angle correction?
 Does the other of these corrections make a difference?
    + In case of multiband images, we do not need to calculate the sun-angle separately for each of the bands.
 Why not?